 Former president of the World Bank Robert Zoellick deemed Rwanda one of the most promising countries in Africa, The World Bank website states, “Rwanda has achieved impressive development progress since the 1994 genocide and civil war.
 It is now consolidating gains in social development and accelerating growth while ensuring that they are broadly shared to mitigate risks to eroding the country’s hard-won political and social stability.”

-Rwanda’s progress serves as an example of the benefits of investing in foreign aid, as the major improvements within the country have been made possible through aid which accounted for 20 percent of the country’s gross national income in 2011.
+Rwanda’s progress serves as an example of the benefits of investing in foreign aid, as the major improvements within the country have been made possible through aid which accounted for 20% of the country’s gross national income in 2011.

-In terms of human rights in Rwanda, poverty rates within the country have dropped from 56.7 percent in 2005 to 39 percent in 2014.
+In terms of human rights in Rwanda, poverty rates within the country have dropped from 56.7% in 2005 to 39% in 2014.
 There has also been a significant increase in public health, as infant mortality has plummeted from 120 deaths per 1,000 live births to fewer than 40 currently.
 In 2012, deaths of under-fives had also fallen to 55 from the 230 per 1,000 live births in 1998.

-The major successes in public health are due to the fact that, according to the World Bank, Rwanda has spent 24 percent of total government expenditure on health and, starting this year, 22 percent on education.
+The major successes in public health are due to the fact that, according to the World Bank, Rwanda has spent 24% of total government expenditure on health and, starting this year, 22% on education.

 With a larger percentage of the total national budget focusing on increasing human rights in Rwanda through education, the country now holds the highest elementary school rate within Africa.
-The female enrollment rate stands at an empowering 98 percent, with their male counterparts standing close behind at 95 percent.
+The female enrollment rate stands at an empowering 98%, with their male counterparts standing close behind at 95%.

 Human rights in Rwanda have also continued to develop for the women of the country.
 Post-genocide, the Rwandan government has placed a focus on prohibiting discrimination of any kind, banning ethnically-based political parties and prioritizing gender equality.
-While only 22 percent of parliamentarians worldwide are women, an astonishing 64 percent within Rwanda are.
-Women also make up more than 50 percent of the primary school teachers within the country.
+While only 22% of parliamentarians worldwide are women, an astonishing 64% in Rwanda are parliamentarians.
+Women also make up more than 50% of the primary school teachers within the country.